Global concert industry in flux as coronavirus spreads

 “We meet about 100 fans a day and shake hands or hug or whatever. …If I tell people they can’t hug me or shake my hand, I’ll feel guilty all night.
 I love the people more than I’m afraid of this virus,” he said.

 While more and more acts cut shows, some are still on the road.
 Breakthrough singer Billie Eilish, who won five Grammy Awards in January, launched her Where Do We Go?
-World Tour in Miami on Monday, and is planned to play shows in Philadelphia, New York City and Washington, D.C., in the next week.
+World Tour in Miami on Monday, and is planned to play shows in Philadelphia and Washington, D.C., in the next week.

+Eilish is also scheduled to play at Madison Square Garden on Sunday, but that show will be canceled or postponed since New York Gov. Andrew Cuomo said Thursday the state would ban all gatherings with 500 or more people to battle the coronavirus.

 NYC venues like (Le) Poisson Rouge and Sony Hall have promised visitors that they have taken housekeeping measures such as installing hand-sanitizing stations in public areas or making sure that glassware and dishes are hot-water sanitized after each use.